rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

  - **Voice search**: voice search is critical nowadays: the less I have to look to the screen, the better is.
  - **Scope of scopes**: one thing I miss a lot is a scope using reply to my query by all scopes and returns me best results.
 At the moment I have to swype to choose the right scope (like, for beers, untappd): I prefer to do a search, without swiping, and have the best result.

 But this is only the start of a great adventure.
-We have room to improve.
+We have room for improvements.

 Because, remember, on long run **opensource wins.
 Always.**